avinetworks/openstack-installer/contrail5.0/README.md

 #### Steps

-1. Create (or check) a flavour with required RAM, CPU and disk as required by Contrail 19.x/5.x.
+1. Create (or check) a flavor with RAM, CPU and Disk size as required by Contrail 19.x/5.x.
 Check the Contrail requirements: https://www.juniper.net/documentation/en_US/contrail19/topics/task/installation/hardware-reqs-vnc.html
 2. Make sure you have required Ubuntu/CentOS image.
 3. Bring up VM/BM with the flavor, required image, and an interface from desired network.
 Make sure the network has free IP addresses you can use to create a public network in the AIO OpenStack.
 4. Make sure you have the exact kernel version as mentioned in requirements guide.
 Otherwise upgrade/downgrade the kernel version.